Xceptance/xlt-documentation/content/en/load-testing/Manual/320-test-evaluation.md

 ## Intermediate Results

-When you started the master controller in [interactive mode](../310-test-execution/#interactive-mode), it allows to get intermediate results, so you can download them and generate a report to see how the test is going.
+If you started the master controller in [interactive mode](../310-test-execution/#interactive-mode), you can download intermediate results during the test run and generate a report to see how the test is going.
 In automated environments, however, you would have to wait until the test run is finished before you can actually do so.

 The master controller's command line menu in interactive mode looks like this: